 Where: Various towns across Ireland

 ❄️ Planning Christmas in Ireland?
-Check out best Christmas markets, family-friendly hotels at Christmas, and top activities in winter.
+Check out the best Family-friendly hotel breaks at Christmas, and Top activities in winter.
+Actually, just do yourself a favour and browse through our entire section dedicated to all things Christmas!

 Cobh Regatta – A Unique Maritime Festival in Ireland